vtexdocs/help-center-content/docs/en/tutorials/Master Data/Master Data basics/data-entity.md

 19. In the row of the newly created entity, click the <i class="fas fa-save"></i> diskette button to publish the created data entity.
 20. Click `OK`.
+21. Click the **Applications** tab to return to the Master Data homepage.
+22. Click the `Reload Applications` button.

 >ℹ️ After creating the data entity, [create the form for adding, changing, and displaying data in Master Data](https://help.vtex.com/en/tutorial/creating-form-in-master-data--tutorials_1047).